 Farrowing pens should be thoroughly cleaned, all the organic material should be removed and they should be disinfected with sodium hypochlorite or some derivative thereof, although most often used are derivatives of ammonia.

-Also, it is very important that the pen be very dry since oocysts are very sensitive to dryness.
+Also, it is very important that the pen is very dry since oocysts are very sensitive to dryness.
 In serious cases, disinfecting and flame-drying the floor is recommended, if the materials of the pen will permit.

 Author: Jesús Bollo

-Given that the main sources of infection are contaminated farrowing pens and sick piglets, the preventtive treatment of the pigs is not very efficient, although anticoccidials such as decoquinate and salinomycin can be used.
+Given that the main sources of infection are contaminated farrowing pens and sick piglets, the preventive treatment of the pigs is not very efficient, although anticoccidials such as decoquinate and salinomycin can be used.

 Currently, the most effective drug against I. suis is toltrazuril, which is active when faced with sexual and asexual phases of the cycle of the coccidian.